Aternity/custom-metrics-examples/prometheus/README.md

 The code is based on [Prometheus remote_storage_adapter example](https://github.com/prometheus/prometheus/tree/master/documentation/examples/remote_storage/remote_storage_adapter). *remote_storage_adapter* is meant as a replacement for the built-in specific remote storage implementations that have been removed from Prometheus.

 ## Prerequisite

-1. You have an existing Prometheus instance
-2. You have your own container image repository
+1. Docker host or Kubernetes cluster with a container image repository
-3. You have an Aternity APM Agent(11.4.3+) running and connected to your Aternity APM Analysis Server
+2. a running Prometheus instance
+3. an Aternity APM account (SaaS) - see [Trials for Alluvio Aternity](https://www.riverbed.com/trial-download/alluvio-aternity)
+3. a running Aternity APM Agent exposing CMX (default port 7074)

 ## Build